Menak2022/DataJournalismFinalProject/README.md

 2. How many Starbucks are located within 1.5 mile of CA college with 20k students or more?
 ### There are a totoal of 43 Starbucks located within 1.5 miles of the 19 CA college with 20k students or more
 I extracted data on the total enrollment of each CA schools.
 There were 19 schools with 20k students or more.
-I created a new dataset with those 19 schools and using google maps, located the starbucks within 1.5 mile of each school.
+I created a new dataset, made a new sheet in [2018 Dataset](starbucks_2018_11_12.xlsx) with those 19 schools and using google maps, located the starbucks within 1.5 mile of each school.
 Usuing a pivot table, I made "institution" row and "Starbucks within 1.5 mile radius institution" as value in 'SUM'

 !['1.5milesaway.png , ’California City with most Starbucks’](/1.5milesaway.png)’